owid/sdg-tracker.org/pages/good-health.md

 ---
 layout: goal
 name: Good Health and Well-Being
-title: 'Goal 3: Ensure healthy lives and promote well-being for all at all ages'
+title: 'Ensure healthy lives and promote well-being for all at all ages'
+goalNum: 3
 description: >-
   Ensuring healthy lives and promoting the well-being for all at all ages is essential to sustainable development.
 Significant strides have been made in